 - a.
 Teams must register by email.
-Deadline to register is Friday, January 26, 2024 at 11:59 p.m.CT. - a.
-To register, To register, go to www.chicagofed.org/fed-challenge-registration or email education@chi.frb.org with the following information: - i.
-School name - ii.
-Adviser(s) name(s) and email address(es) - iii.
-Students' names and email addresses - iv.
-Alternates' names - v.
-Primary contact - vi.
-School's experience in the Fed Challenge - vii.
-Video + Photo Release Form - Faculty advisers are required to ensure submission is received. - b.
-Once registered, teams will receive a confirmation email from the Fed Challenge Team with a unique ID number. - c.
+Deadline to register is Friday, January 31, 2025 at 11:59 p.m.
+CT.

+- b.
+To register, email: education@chi.frb.org with the following information:

+- i.
+School name

+- ii.
+Adviser(s) name(s) and email address(es)

+- iii.
+Students' names and email addresses

+- iv.
+Alternates' names

+- v.
+Primary contact

+- vi.
+School's experience in the Fed Challenge

+- vii.
+Video + Photo Release Form

+- c.
+Once registered, teams will receive a confirmation email from the Fed Challenge Team with a unique ID number. - d.
 Teams will be assigned to one of two divisions: - Yellen Division Experienced.
 These high schools have experience as finalists in a past High School Fed Challenge at the district level. - ii.
 Bernanke Division Rookie.
 These high schools have not participated as finalists in the High School Fed Challenge or this is their first year participating. - iii.
 Please note: Division assignments are at the Federal Reserve Bank of Chicago's discretion.